lightning/bolts/02-peer-protocol.md

 ### Risks With HTLC Timeouts

 HTLCs tend to be chained across the network.
-For example, a node A might offer node B an HTLC with a timeout of 3 days, and node B might offer node C the same HTLC with a timeout of 2 days.
+For example, node A might offer node B an HTLC with a timeout of 3 days, and node B might offer node C the same HTLC with a timeout of 2 days.